newmind/mongoose_lean_profiler/README.md

 ## Purposes

-This script is to profile the performance impact when `mongoose-virtuals-lean` is applied.
+This script is to profile the performance impact when `mongoose-virtuals-lean` or `mongoose-lean-defaults` is applied.

 ## What it does?